 Walk 1: Exploring informal education.
 The development of thinking and practice through a walk in central London

-The next guided walk is on November 18, 2015 starting at 10 am.
-If you want to join us please e-mail us and let us know.
+The next guided walk is to be arranged.
 The walk is free and takes about two and a half hours.
 The walk will be led by Mark K. Smith.
 We start at the bandstand in Victoria Embankment Gardens (very close to Embankment Station).

 While walking through the streets and squares of central London we can find many places associated with key figures and moments in the making of play, youth work, community work, adult education and popular education.

 Our walk begins on the Embankment.
 It then winds its way through Covent Garden, Soho and Bloomsbury.
 As well as taking in some of the key buildings and places associated with the development of informal education – the full walk takes in Covent Garden Market, Chinatown, The British Library and the elegant Georgian Squares of Bloomsbury.
 We see:

 - the site of some early street work.

 - the first purpose built play centre